 Well, technically, you won’t be meeting them for real.
 But you and your kids will be immersed in the sets of your favorite movies and TV series in the most exciting way.

 Movie Park is a Hollywood-themed amusement park located in Bottrop-Kirchhellen.
 It has a total of seven attractions which are all based on Hollywood movies and TV shows.
-The Hollywood Street Set, Nickland, Santa Monica Pier, and the Adventure Lagoon are some of the attractions you shouldn’t miss.
+The Hollywood Street Set, Nickland, Santa Monica Pier, and Adventure Lagoon are some of the attractions you shouldn’t miss.